StevenEddies/edc/README.md

 ### Publishing

+ * Ensure all changes are committed and pushed to the Github repository.
-Run `./gradlew dockerPush -PbuildVersion=0.1-dev.X`, replacing X with the build number.
+ * Run `./gradlew release -PbuildVersion=0.1-dev.X`, replacing X with the build number.
+ * Wait for the Gradle build to run.
+ * Publish the release from within the Github UI, including describing the changes.

 ### Version Conventions